Education: Pediatric Urology Fellowship: Program Overview

 • Vanderbilt Children’s Urology, Spring Hill

-The majority of surgical cases will be performed at the Monroe Carell Jr. Children’s Hospital for Children’s main campus, Fellows have the opportunity to operate at our pediatric outpatient surgery center in Murfreesboro, if they so choose.
+The majority of surgical cases will be performed at the Monroe Carell Jr. Children’s Hospital for Children’s main campus, Fellows are encouraged to operate at our pediatric outpatient surgery center in Murfreesboro, when they so choose.

 Global Health